 I visited Santorini for the first time in July 2014 and it was unforgettable!
 As soon as I arrived there I was overwhelmed by its beauty.
-And however the island can be considered too touristy you should visit it at least once.
+And even though the island can be considered too touristy you should visit it at least once.

 7 Best things to do in Santorini